Day 20: A Ferry, Uretiti Beach, and Road Walk from Ruakākā to Waipu Cove

 A bit further down the road, CareFree turned off-trail, heading to a gas station near the highway to go back to Auckland.
 If things go as planned, she’ll catch back up on Saturday, wherever I happen to be.
 It was sad to see her go, but she’ll be back soon.
 (She had a 3 pm bus ticket, out of an abundance of caution, and was able to get on the 12:30 bus once it arrived, so she didn’t have to wait at a gas station for several hours.)

 The rest of the detour through town was relatively uninteresting.
-A Rual Post mail carrier zoomed by on the sidewalk with a motorcycle.
-A relatively wide sidewalk, or a 30 km/h side road meant I didn’t have to walk directly along a busy road.
+A Rual Post mail carrier on a motorcycle zoomed by on the sidewalk.
+A relatively wide sidewalk and a 30 km/h side road meant I didn’t have to walk directly along a busy highway.

 The detour also skipped a potentially difficult crossing of the Ruakākā River estuary, instead going over the river on a bridge.